ansys/pyhps/doc/source/user_guide/index.rst

 Modify a job definition
 -----------------------------------

-Query an existing job definition, modify it and send it back to the server.
+Query an existing job definition, modify it, and send it back to the server.

 .. code-block:: python